heyLu/heylu.github.com/_posts/2013-04-06-a-list-of-people-books-and-other-things.md

 * linux from scratch (general linux knowledge, compiling/packages, bit of C)
+* Otherland (computer interacts with senses; data is everything, "flows" through the computer system; treehouse, the garden)
 * why's (poignant) guide to ruby (best book about programming/pls)
 * <http://learnyouahaskell.com> (second best book about pls, intro to functional)